-Another COVID-19 Medical Mystery: Patients Come Off Ventilator, But Linger In A Coma
+Another COVID-19 Medical Mystery: Patients Come Off Ventilator But Linger In A Coma

 As Frank's unresponsive condition continued, it prompted a new conversation between the medical team and his wife about whether to continue life support.
 Although he no longer needed the ventilator, he still required a feeding tube, intravenous fluids, catheters for bodily waste and some oxygen support.

-Leslie Cutitta recalls a doctor asking her:"If it looks like Frank's not going to return mentally, and he's going to be hooked up to a dialysis machine for the rest of his life in a long-term care facility, is that something that you and he could live with?"
+Leslie Cutitta recalls a doctor asking her: "If it looks like Frank's not going to return mentally, and he's going to be hooked up to a dialysis machine for the rest of his life in a long-term care facility, is that something that you and he could live with?"

 Leslie Cutitta struggled to imagine the restricted life Frank might face.
 Every day, sometimes several times a day, she would ask Frank's doctors for more information: What's going on inside his brain?
 Why is this happening?
 When might something change?